OWNER’S MANUAL

 Amateur's Handbook, Passport to World Band Radio, Monitoring

 Times, and Popular Communications.
-These publications can help
+These publications can

 you learn about the conditions that make long-distance reception